Hive Intelligence vs Alchemy

 | Cross-provider context in one call | Single MCP request spans prices, DeFi, wallets, and security | Limited — scope is RPC + wallet data, not market or security |

-- Token security analysis via GoPlus - honeypot, ownership, contract risk
+- Token security analysis via GoPlus — honeypot, ownership, approval, and contract risk

 - Direct RPC node access for custom on-chain reads and contract calls